 Other Things to Consider

-You should inform your internet provider that you’re moving as soon as possible, but at the very latest, let it know one month before your move.
+You should inform your internet provider that you’re moving as soon as possible, but at the very latest, let them know one month before your move.
 You want to give the company ample time to schedule the deactivation and activation of your service, as well as secure a professional technician if needed.

 If you’re starting with a new provider, make sure you’re aware of any data caps on your new plan.
 Data caps are limits on how much data you can process each month.
 The last thing you want is to see a message that you’ve used 80 percent of your monthly data — a week and a half before the month ends.
 Exceeding your data cap can result in extra fees and slower internet speeds.